Social Sciences & LAW Stream

 6:30 pm Drinks at the New College Bar

-7:30 pm Dinner in the New College Dining Hall - please note we are currently running a waiting list for the dinner
+7:30 pm Dinner in the New College Dining Hall (currently full and we are running a waiting list)

 Saturday 21st March: Democracy